 What To Know About Beets

 What To Know About Beets, Shopping:

 Fresh beets are available throughout the year, their season runs from June through October when the youngest, most tender beets are easiest to find, and that’s when you’re likely to find great prices for beets at farmer’s markets and better pricing at the grocer’s than you will through the winter and spring.
-Beets are sold in a bunch of two, three or four rather than priced by the pound.
-In the offseason, those bunches always are smaller and the price higher.
+Beets are usually sold in a bunch of two, three, or four rather than priced by the pound.
+In the offseason, those bunches are almost always smaller and the price higher, though you may find older and tougher beets as well, and have to pay a premium for them.

-Beets may have beautiful beet greens, scrappy ones or the greens may have been removed.
+Fresh Beets may have beautiful beet greens, scrappy ones or the greens may have been removed.
 The greens say it all when it comes to freshness, although ratty greens don’t necessarily reflect the quality of the beets.
-For the tastiest beets, look for medium-sized to smaller beets that are darkly colored, firm and smooth.
-Avoid beets with bruises, spots, shriveling, soft areas or other signs of spoilage.
+For the tastiest beets, look for medium-sized to smaller beets that are darkly colored, firm, and smooth.
+Avoid beets with bruises, spots, shriveling, soft areas, or other signs of spoilage.

+What To Know About Beets